Spittal/typesense-helm/README.md

     value: 8080
 ```

-A list of the available options can be found on the [typesense website](https://typesense.org/docs/0.13.0/guide/).
+A list of the available options can be found on the [Typesense website](https://typesense.org/docs/0.13.0/guide/).

 ### Set up an Ingress controller

-First install the nginx-ingress controller and then deploy the typesense helm chart with the following parameters:
+First install the nginx-ingress controller and then deploy the Typesense Helm chart with the following parameters:

 ```console
 ingress.enabled=true